Maximal momentum GUP leads to quadratic gravity

 where $\kappa^{2}=8\pi G$.
 The above action is referred to as Stelle gravity action~\cite{Stelle1977-rd}.
 Stelle gravity is a two-parameter theory; $\alpha$ and $\beta$ are undetermined and uncorrelated.
-Using linear analysis of the isotropic solutions of the above action, Stelle showed that in addition to the usual $1/r$ effective potential, the above action also contains two Yukawa solutions with Yukawa masses that are inversely proportional to $\sqrt{\alpha}$ and $\sqrt{3\beta-\alpha}$~\cite{Stelle1977-rd}.
+Using linear analysis of the isotropic solutions of the above action, Stelle showed that in addition to the usual $1/r$ effective potential, the above action also contains two Yukawa solutions with Yukawa masses are inversely proportional to $\sqrt{\alpha}$ and $\sqrt{3\beta-\alpha}$~\cite{Stelle1977-rd}.
 Avoiding tachyonic instabilities leads to the following conditions on the parameters:

-The variation of action \eqref{eq:StelleAct} w.r.t metric leads to~\footnote{The equations in Ref. \cite{Stelle1977-rd} use the opposite convention for the Riemann tensor followed as opposed to the convention used in this work.
-We follow the Riemann tensor definition in Ref. \cite{MTW}.
-Consequently, one will find signature differences for a few terms when comparing with the corresponding equation in Ref. \cite{Stelle1977-rd}.}: {
+The variation of action \eqref{eq:StelleAct} w.r.t metric leads to~\footnote{ We follow the Riemann tensor definition in Ref. \cite{MTW}.
+The equations in Ref. \cite{Stelle1977-rd} use the opposite convention for the Riemann tensor as opposed to this work.}: {

 } Linearizing the Stelle equation about the Minkowski background leads to the following equation: {